Lakshaygoel4321/MLOPS-Project2/README.md

-Here’s an attractive and well-structured README.md for your MLOps project:

----

 # MLOPs-Production-Ready-Machine-Learning-Project 🚀

 This repository showcases a production-ready MLOps pipeline designed to deploy and maintain machine learning models efficiently.
 The project leverages powerful tools and best practices, ensuring seamless model deployment and monitoring in a real-world environment.